andrewwoods/opal/README.md

 abbreviations to make reduce your typing.
 Each HTML tag has an associated abbreviation.
 To create a <title></title>, just type 't_title'.
 A self-closing tag like <link href="uri" media="screen" rel="stylesheet" type="text/css"/> is created by typing t_link.

-In short, the formula is 't_' + tagname.
+In short, the formula is html tags is 't_' + tagname. html entities have the formula 'e_' + name.

 Take a look at the vimrc_html to see everything it can do.